This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 Ever since I backpacked across Croatia, from Dubrovnik all the way up to Slovenia, I’ve promised myself one day I will return to sail along the coast.

 There are more than 700 islands to explore on a Croatia island yacht trip, made even more appealing by the fact that a lot of the most popular cities to visit are directly on the coast, such as Split or Zadar.
-Interestingly, Dubrovnik is also actually separated from the rest of the country by a tiny strop of Bosnia and Herzegovina’s coastline.
+Interestingly, Dubrovnik is also actually separated from the rest of the country by a tiny strip of Bosnia and Herzegovina’s coastline.

 Some of my favourite islands I visited include Hvar, the island of the rich and famous where I enjoyed great scuba-diving, and Korcula, a laid-back escape where the medieval walled city is known as ‘Little Dubrovnik’.

 Island hopping around Greece

 You can’t consider a yacht trip to Europe and not think of Greece, where some 6000 islands await.

 Yacht tour and charter options around Greece tend to focus on a particular group of islands, such as the Cyclades or the Dodecanese islands, each of them offering something a little bit different, whether it’s exploring the likes of Volcanic craters on Nisyros, or kicking back on golden sands.